aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

                abort if the the list contains an upload ID that does not exist.
 Also, all upload IDs must have the same `tarchive` ID.

+\-protocol    : delete the imaging protocol(s) in table `mri_processing_protocol` associated to either the
+               upload(s) specified via the `-uploadID` option or any file that was produced using this (these) upload(s).
+Let F be the set of files directly or inderectly associated to the upload(s) to delete.
+               This option must be used if there is at least one record in `mri_processing_protocol` that is tied only to files in F. Protocols that are tied to files not in F are never deleted.
+If the files in F do not have a protocol associated to them, the switch is ignored if used.

+\-form        : delete the entries in `mri_parameter_form` associated to the upload(s) passed on
+               the command line, if any (default is NOT to delete them).

 # DESCRIPTION

 This program deletes all the files and database records produced by the imaging pipeline for a given set of imaging uploads that have the same `TarchiveID` in table `mri_upload`.
 The script will issue an error message and exit if multiple upload IDs are passed on the command line and they do not all have the same `TarchiveID` or if one of the upload ID does not exist.
 The script will remove the records associated to the imaging upload whose IDs are passed on the command line from the following tables:
 `notification_spool`, `tarchive_series`, `tarchive_files`, `files_intermediary`, `parameter_file`
-`files`, `mri_violated_scans`, `mri_violations_log`, `MRICandidateErrors`, `mri_upload` and `tarchive`.
+`files`, `mri_violated_scans`, `mri_violations_log`, `MRICandidateErrors`, `mri_upload`, `tarchive` and
+`mri_processing_protocol`.
 It will also delete from the file system the files found in this set of tables (including the archive itself).
 The script will abort and will not delete anything if there is QC information associated to the upload(s) (i.e entries in tables `files_qcstatus` or `feedback_mri_comments`).
 If the script finds a file that is listed in the database but that does not exist on the file system, the script will issue an error message and exit, leaving the file system and database untouched.
 This behaviour can be changed with option `-ignore`.
 By default, the script will create a backup of all the files that it plans to delete before actually deleting them.
 Use option `-nobackup` to perform a 'hard' delete (i.e. no backup).
 The backup file name will be `imaging_upload.<TARCHIVE_ID>.tar.gz`.
 Note that the file paths inside this backup archive are absolute.
 To restore the files in the archive, one must use `tar` with option `--absolute-names`.

 ## Methods

+### getMriProcessingProtocolFilesRef($dbh, $filesRef)

+Finds the list of `ProcessingProtocolID` to delete, namely those in table `mri_processing_protocol` associated to the files to delete, and \*only\* to those files that are not going to be deleted.

+INPUTS:
+  - $dbh: database handle reference.
+  - $filesRef: reference to the array that contains the file informations for all the files that are associated to the upload(s) passed on the command line.

+RETURNS:
+ - reference on an array that contains the `ProcessingProtocolID` in table `mri_processing_protocol` associated to the files to delete.
+This array has two keys: `ProcessProtocolID` => the protocol process ID found table `mri_processing_protocol` and `FullPath` => the value of `ProtocolFile` in the same table.

 ### hasQcOrComment($dbh, $tarchiveID)